Ryan McGinley: Exhibitions

 In 2003, the Whitney Museum gave McGinley a solo show as part of their First Exposure series.
-He has also had solo shows at MoMA P.S.1 in New York (2004), and at the MUSAC in Leon, Spain (2005).
+He has had solo shows at MoMA P.S.1 in New York (2004), and at the MUSAC in Leon, Spain (2005).
 In 2005, he was the laureate of the Rencontres d'Arles Discovery Award.
 In 2007 McGinley exhibited Irregular Regulars at Team Gallery in SoHo.
 Art critic David Velasco, in his review of the show, wrote, "McGinley went on a two-year road trip, traveling to dozens of Morrissey concerts in the US, the UK, and Mexico.
 The resultant photos, many of which are densely saturated in the concerts’ colored lights, feature candid shots of fans, regularly zooming in for seductive close-ups of enamored youngsters—a celebration of the ecstatic cult of fame and its ardent enablers."

 In 2008 he exhibited I Know Where the Summer Goes, also at Team Gallery.
-Kluger, writing in Time magazine, said, "But his favorite subject remains youth, as his 2008 exhibit, 'I Know Where the Summer Goes,' proves.
+Kluger, writing in Time, said, "But his favorite subject remains youth, as his 2008 exhibit, 'I Know Where the Summer Goes,' proves.
 In that collection, McGinley's troupe travels the country as he photographs them, sometimes clothed and often not, while they leap fences, lounge in a desert, play together in a tree."

 In 2010, McGinley debuted his first collection of black and white studio nudes, Everybody Knows This Is Nowhere, at Team Gallery in New York.
-Later in 2010, McGinley's exhibition Life Adjustment Center was held at Ratio 3 in San Francisco.
+Later in 2010, his exhibition Life Adjustment Center was held at Ratio 3 in San Francisco.
 There he debuted two new portfolios of black and white portraits and color photographs.

-In 2012, McGinley had simultaneous shows at Team Gallery's two SoHo locations.
+In 2012, he had simultaneous shows at Team Gallery's two SoHo locations.
 Animals and Grids juxtaposed two new series of photographs: nudes with animals and large grids of intimate portraits of young concert-goers.
 In 2013, McGinley exhibited his largest project to date,Yearbook.
 A collection of hundreds of colorful studio portraits but conceived as a single artwork, the installation covered every available inch of the walls of San Francisco's Ratio 3.
 In 2014, the exhibition grew larger, this time staged at Team Gallery.
 Yearbook continued to travel in 2015, showing at Kunsthal kAdE in Amersfoort and Art Unlimited at Art Basel.

 In 2015, McGinley's work further departed from his summer road trip series with bicoastal exhibitions Fall and Winter, at Team Gallery's SoHo and Venice Beach locations.

-McGinley's work was also featured in the Guggenheim Museum's 2015 exhibition, Storylines.
+His work was featured in the Guggenheim Museum's 2015 exhibition, Storylines.
 The show was described as "an expansive view of the new paradigms for storytelling forged during the past ten years to communicate ideas about race, gender, sexuality, history, and politics, among other trenchant themes."